General Regulations for State Agencies

 (2) A statement of the nature and requirements of all rules of practice and procedure used by the agency to exercise its statutory authority in compliance with this chapter.60 Del.
 Laws, c.
 585, § 1; 62 Del.
 Laws, c.
 301, § 2;

-(a) Each agency shall make available promptly to the public upon request, for inspection, originals or legible copies of the following:
+(a) Each agency shall make available promptly to the public upon request, for inspection, originals or legible copies of its public records in accordance with the State’s Freedom of Information Act laws (Chapter 100 of Title 29).

 (a) All regulations, except those specifically exempted, shall be adopted according to the requirements of this chapter.